 8.6.1 TCP endpoint creation

 The MGC is responsible for creating a TCP connection enabled SEP in the MG.
-This will be indicated on the H.248 interface through the use of the SDP “m=” line according the rules as specified in clause 13.4 in [ITU-T H.248.84].
+This is indicated via the H.248 interface through the use of the SDP “m=” line according the rules as specified in clause 13.4 in [ITU-T H.248.84].

 The MG shall reserve “TCP bearer resources” (such as a “TCP connection state machine”) and allocates them to the SEP.
 The TCP role (client/server) is not (yet) determined by the SDP “m=” line information.

-NOTE 1 – This functionality is synonym to the “bearer type indication” semantic as defined by the BNC Characteristics property (BNCChar) of the bearer characteristics package (BCP), see clause A.3.1.1/[ITU-T Q.1950].
+NOTE 1 – This functionality is synonymous to the “bearer type indication” semantic as defined by the BNC Characteristics property (BNCChar) of the bearer characteristics package (BCP), see clause A.3.1.1/[ITU-T Q.1950].

 8.6.2 TCP endpoint role assignment